leonstel/leonstel.github.io/recursive_tree_part2.md

 }
 ```

-### Implementing the tricky parts
+### Implementing the Tricky Parts

- To get any further we have to understand what
-selecting means in relation to this tree.
-Remember that every subcategory must be a subset of its parent, with that in
+We will now elaborate on more fun selection cases.
+Remember that every subcategory must be a subset of its parent, with
-mind I have come up with three cases I am going to implement.
+that in mind I have come up with three cases I am going to implement.

 | Case1  | Case2 | Case3 |
 | ------------- | ------------- | ------------- | ------------- |